 When you’re running a business, you want to remove as many barriers to profitability as possible; if there’s something standing between where you are now and where you want to be financially, you need to identify it and deal with it as soon as possible.

-There are a ton of different factors that could impact your business profits, from time theft to increased office costs.
+There are a ton of different factors that could impact your business profits, from inaccurate time tracking to increased office costs.
 But there’s something that you might not necessarily expect, but can have a huge impact on your overall profitability—and that’s your payroll system.

 So, the question is, in what ways could your payroll system be standing between you and profitability?
 And, more importantly, what can you do about it?